Volkswagen vows to build 22 million e-cars over next decade

-German automaker Volkswagen is saying it plans to ramp up its production of electric vehicles over the next ten years to 22 million and reduce its carbon footprint over vehicle life cycles by 30 percent.
+German automaker Volkswagen said Tuesday it plans to ramp up its production of electric vehicles over the next ten years to 22 million and reduce its carbon footprint over vehicle life cycles by 30 percent.

-Previously the company said it would aim for 15 million.
-That's ambitious considering it made fewer than 50,000 battery-only vehicles last year.
+Previously, the company said it would aim for 15 million.
+That was ambitious in itself given that it made fewer than 50,000 battery-only vehicles last year.

 Continue Reading Below